Karlsruhe: Dammerstock Estate

 Row Construction

-Gropius‘ most important planning idea was the row construction method.
-Instead of the conventional perimeter block development, building took place in north-south parallel rows, the ends of which were alternately provided with transverse head buildings.
+Gropius’s most important planning idea was the row construction method.
+Rather than the conventional perimeter block development, buildings were constructed in parallel rows running north to south.
+The ends of these rows were alternately provided with transverse head buildings.

-The goal was optimal sun exposure, light in the bedroom in the morning and in the living rooms in the afternoon.
+The goal was to optimize sun exposure and provide light in the bedrooms in the morning and in the living rooms in the afternoon.

 Die Gebrauchswohnung

-The city presented the model housing estate to the public in October 1929 with the exhibition „Die Gebrauchswohnung“.
+In October 1929, the city presented the model housing estate to the public with the exhibition “Die Gebrauchswohnung.”

-In 1928, architect Otto Haesler from Celle designed the entrance to the housing estate as a multifunctional entrance building with a restaurant and associated tenant’s apartment, with a district heating plant, a central laundry building, and three additional apartments with associated garages.
+In 1928, Otto Haesler, an architect from Celle, designed the multifunctional entrance building for the housing estate.
+It included a restaurant, an apartment for the tenant, a district heating plant, a central laundry building, and three additional apartments with garages.

-Kurt Schwitters designed the lettering and the schematic ground plan of the settlement on the gate building.
+Kurt Schwitters designed the lettering and schematic ground plan of the settlement on the gate building.

-The two-story central heating and laundry building was also built between 1928 and 1929 according to plans by Otto Haesler and was remodeled in 1974 by architects Rossmann and Partner for use as an architectural office.
+The two-story building containing a central heating system and a laundry room was built between 1928 and 1929 according to plans by Otto Haesler.
+In 1974, architects Rossmann and Partner remodeled the building for use as an architectural office.

-Additional interior windows have preserved the original ventilation flaps.
+Additional interior windows preserve the original ventilation flaps.

-Due to the world economic crisis, only 228 of the planned 750 apartments of the Dammerstock housing estate were built.
+Due to the global economic crisis, only 228 of the planned 750 Dammerstock housing estate apartments were built.

 Expansion and Renovation

-The estate, which has since been renovated in accordance with the preservation order, is still fully inhabited today.
+The estate has since been renovated in accordance with the preservation order and is still fully inhabited today.

 In 1991, the site was registered as a cultural monument of special importance.
-In the years before, the thermal insulation of the facades as well as the partial replacement of the original windows was carried out.
+Before then, the facades were insulated and some of the original windows were replaced.

 The ground plans remained largely unchanged.